AndySchroder/bitcoin-wallet-wiki/Payment-Requests.md

 ### Tap-to-pay

 Tap-to-pay means you're tapping another device with your phone.
 Targets include a phone or tablet owned by the payee, payment terminals or vending machines.
 It makes use of Near-Field Communication (NFC), specifically NFC Data Exchange Format (NDEF) messages.
-Those messages can also be written to a passive tag, although it for security concerns it is discouraged to use them for more than just testing.
+Those messages can also be written to a passive tag, although for security concerns it is discouraged to use them for more than just testing.

 There is three types of NDEF messages:
 * BIP21 and BIP72 formatted bitcoin request URIs are stored in an URI record.
 They work exactly like in the scan-to-pay usecase.